NovationScripts/GetEthTop/README.md

 Every contribution inspires us and is a vivid testament that we are moving in the right direction.
 Thank you for your support and belief in our project!

+**Support for the Project and Potential Token Rewards**

+We are grateful for any support to our project through donations.
+While we cannot offer guaranteed rewards, we value each contribution and plan to take into account the wallets from which transfers were made when our token is implemented.
+Your support is important to us, and we aim to acknowledge it when the opportunity to provide rewards arises.
+Please note that all donations are considered voluntary contributions to support and develop the project, and a refund of funds is not envisaged.

 **Collaboration and Support Welcome**

 We at GetEthTop are passionate about exploring innovative ideas in the blockchain space.
 Our project is a testament to this commitment, and we believe in the power of collaboration to drive growth and success.